Create a Custom RSS Feed Button With Your Readers Number

 So with this file we create a png image.
 We send the header to specify the nature of the file when it'll be executed.

-After, we create an image with our icon rss icon and a white background.
+After, we create an image with our icon and a white background.
 I put the text (in black) on it.

 For this example, I use the feedburner information of http://www.blog.spoongraphics.co.uk.